Skip to content

 Why did Fraps disappear from the 2026 list?

 Fraps last received a feature update in 2013, and doesn’t support modern DirectX 12 games or HDR capture at all.
-We tried recording Cyberpunk 2077 with Fraps on a Windows 11 PC running an RTX 4070 and got a black screen on every attempt.
-The capture buffer simply doesn’t see DX12 frames.
+On DX12 titles its capture buffer fails to see the frames, so recordings come back black.
 Bandicam is the closest spiritual replacement, since it kept pace with new graphics APIs while keeping the same single-button workflow that made Fraps popular in the first place.

 Which OBS alternative is best for a MacBook?